Play a pivotal role in equipping new and existing Church Partners to build sustainable, thriving Spear Centres that transform young people’s lives

-Work closely with Trustees, Church leaders and Spear’s Central teams, to strengthen funding pipelines, unlock new opportunities and ensure partners are supported every step of the way.
+Work closely with Trustees, Church leaders and Spear’s Central teams to strengthen funding pipelines

 Requirements